-PROCEDURE FOR TERMINATING COVERAGE UNDER THE DCR01 GENERAL PERMIT
+PROCEDURE FOR TERMINATING COVERAGE UNDER THE VSMP CONSTRUCTION PERMIT

-- Upon completion of the RLDA, the Responsible Land Disturber (RLD) shall complete and sign the VSMP Permit Termination Notice form (LD-445D) and submit it to the appropriate District VSMP Permit Coordinator prior to the 21st day of the month. - The District VSMP Permit Coordinator shall forward all original signed LD-445D forms to the Central Office VSMP Permit Coordinator on or before the last day of each month. - The Central Office VSMP Permit Coordinator shall combine all LD-445D forms received and forward them to DCR by the 7th day of each month. - The Central Office VSMP Permit Coordinator will retain a copy of the termination notice on file for a period of not less than 6 months after the completion of the RLDA and record the effective termination date in the online database.
+- Upon completion of the RLDA (i.e., all areas are stabilized and all post construction stormwater management facilities are operational), the RLD shall add the "In Service Date" for each BMP on the Permanent BMP table in Section VI of the SWPPP General Information Sheets for the land disturbing activity and complete and sign the VSMP Construction Permit Termination Notice form (LD-445D).
+The LD-445D form along with a copy of the Permanent BMP table (with In Service Date shown) is to be submitted to the appropriate District VSMP Construction Permit Coordinator prior to the 21st day of the month. - The District VSMP Construction Permit Coordinator shall enter the permanent BMP information into the L&D Stormwater Data Base and then sign and forward all original LD-445D forms and copies of the Permanent BMP information to the Central Office VSMP Construction Permit Coordinator on or before the last day of each month.
+The District Maintenance Engineer and the Central Office Maintenance Division Administrator shall be copied on all such information. - The Central Office VSMP Construction Permit Coordinator shall compile all LD-445D forms received and forward the VSMP Construction Permit termination information and Permanent BMP information to DCR by the 7th day of each month. - The Central Office VSMP Construction Permit Coordinator will retain a copy of the permit termination information on file for a period of not less than 3 years after the completion of the RLDA and record the effective termination date in the online database.